alexn0320/CHIP-8-Emulator/Readme.md

 # CHIP-8 Emulator
 - The classic CHIP-8 emulator, made to learn how emulators and CPUs work.
 - Written in C and SDL for graphics (made in Linux).
-- Can load programs in memory from ROM files logo ROM).
+- Can load programs in memory from ROM files.

 ![image info](./assets/chip8.png)
 ### Still work in progress (can only run the IBM